 Eroding Trust, Eroding Effectiveness

-Unfortunately, all too often officers do not help themselves in such instances.
-Rather than showing measured, thoughtful and intelligent responses, officers (at least the ones who are made famous on YouTube) view any challenge to their authority as a threat that must be subdued or eliminated.
-This bravado is getting both citizens, and officers hurt and only serves to diminish the public trust in law enforcement further.
+Unfortunately, all too often, officers do not help themselves in such instances.
+Rather than showing measured, thoughtful, and intelligent responses, officers (at least the ones who are made famous on YouTube) view any challenge to their authority as a threat that must be subdued or eliminated.
+This bravado is getting both citizens and officers hurt and only serves to diminish the public trust in law enforcement further.

-Mistrust of the police is nothing new.
+The mistrust of the police is nothing new.
 In the beginnings of the modern police force, Peel and others offered guidelines for police, noting the importance of their relationship to the community.
 These guiding principles, popularly known as the Peelian Principles, are concepts that the public demands still today.
 According to Peel:

 - The police force exists to maintain order and prevent crime.